-So, we know that accessibility is important.
-But how do we go about accomplishing it in our technology?
+So, we know that A11Y and overall accessibility are important.
+But how do we go about accomplishing it with our technology?
 Here is a checklist to get started.

-This checklist does not guarantee a site or app is fully accessible.
+This A11Y checklist does not guarantee that your mobile or web is fully accessible.
 However, addressing the issues in this checklist is a good place to start.